kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

            └─────────────┘    └─────────────┘
 ```

+The new object created is completely independent from the old, with its own unique address.
+Any changes made to the original object will not affect the copy and vice versa.

 ::: tip
 Assignments in Julia always create new labels and may replace an existing label of yours.
 :::

-Labels you receive from the librarian may or may not point to the same location as an existing label of yours, and that is for the librarian to decide.

 # Mutability